A Career That Loves You Back

 - Clinical-Veterinary Technician

-At the Vet Tech Institute, you and your family will work individually with a representative to develop a personalized financial plan.
+At the Vet Tech Institute of Houston, you and your family will work individually with a representative to develop a personalized financial plan.
 Financial aid is available to those who qualify.
 As long as you stay enrolled full-time at the Vet Tech Institute, tuition rates will be frozen for you and will never go up from year to year.

 |Associate Degree Program|